rsunde/rsunde.github.io/backgroundqueues.md

 var jobid = Hangfire.BackgroundJob.Enqueue(() => Test(new Config()));
 ```

-As you can see, the Test task takes a config as argument and then returns a config, maybe in this instance we needed to do something with the config which takes 1 hour, so send the task off to a service somewhere and let it work.
+As you can see, the Test task takes a config as parameter and then returns a config, maybe in this instance we needed to do something with the config which takes 1 hour, so send the task off to a service somewhere and let it work.

 As you can see the task returns the config but adding the job to hangfire only returns the jobid, so there is no way to actually deal with the result.